 The Offspring may not belong entirely to adult contemporary yet, but they are certainly making inroads there.
 Their last two studio albums saw the band reflect on life and the passing of time on slower-paced numbers that even saw them strum acoustic guitars.
 Sure, not all of the songs are terrible or even seem disingenuous.
 But what you can safely say is that they lack the exuberance and confidence that built the band a world scale audience.

 A sad addition to the list and a band who got out just before becoming a staple of MOR radio.
-In their three decade career R.E.M. possibly did more than any other band in America for alternative rock.
-They were the first alt rock band to gain national attention while not making any changes to their sound or image.
-By the late 80’s using the same philosophy they had became internationally successful, in the same league with any of the largest selling groups in the world.
+In their three-decade career, R.E.M. possibly did more than any other band in America for alternative rock.
+They were the first alt-rock band to gain national attention while not making any changes to their sound or image.
+By the late 80’s using the same philosophy they had become internationally successful, in the same league with any of the largest selling groups in the world.

 To her credit she wrote a few really fine songs.
 She also presented herself as a poet, a move designed to further prove the artistic vision she possessed.
 But as time went on, Jewel seemed all the more interested in packaging her music as mainstream accessible.
 The alt rock crowds were left behind without much concern.
 The last we knew she was a pop-country music star.

 It was a common road that many of the Prog-Rock bands of the 70’s shared.
 They of course did their most adventurous and complex work during those 70’s days when they also enjoyed great commercial success.
 In fact, all the bands listed above did at some point fill out arenas while playing concept albums with long songs, complex instrumentation and difficult lyrical themes.